HiPhiS seminar "Emerging phenomena in economics - the case of institutions".

 Summary:

 Emergence phenomena, in the physical or social sciences, refer to the difficulty of modeling macroscopic phenomena on the basis of the properties of underlying microscopic entities.
-This difficulty may be epistemic in nature, or more profoundly ontological, at the level of both concepts and relations.
-An example of such a phenomenon is the spontaneous appearance of institutions in a society, such as the market or the currency.
+This difficulty may be epistemic or, more profoundly, ontological in nature, at the level of both concepts and relations.
+An example of this is the spontaneous emergence of institutions in a society, such as the market or the currency.
 The role of an institution is to coordinate the actions of agents in the face of failures that can be analyzed within the framework of game theory.
 An institution thus appears as a behavioral norm that supports a particular equilibrium in a game.
 The genesis of this equilibrium may be educational (through the sophisticated reasoning of the agents alone) or evolutionary (through the learning processes of the agents).

 More information on HiPsiS conferences